thiagogabriel/thiagogabriel.github.io/_posts/2016-03-20-httpotion-or-httpoison.markdown

 results are.

 The application I used as example works like a proxy.
-If I do a POST request to http://my_phoenix_app.com/1, the application does a request to http://requestb.in/1 in another process using `spawn` and saves the result, including the request duration, headers and body on database.
+If I do a POST request to my application http://my_phoenix_app.com/1, the application does a request to http://requestb.in/1 in another process using `spawn` and saves the result, including the request duration, headers and body on database.

 I used ab (Apache Benchmark) to test the requests and the command I used was:

 {% highlight bash %}
-ab -p json_file.txt -T 'application/json' -c CONCURRENCY -n REQUESTS https://myapp.herokuapp.com/api/webhooks/1`
+ab -p json_file.txt -T 'application/json' -c CONCURRENCY -n REQUESTS https://myapp.herokuapp.com/api/webhooks/1
 {% endhighlight %}

 Where **json_file.txt** content is `{"first_name":"Jony"}` and **CONCURRENCY**